Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 How Dangerous Is the Item My Dog Swallowed?
 Here Is a List of the Worst Offenders

-While anything ingested is dangerous when it blocks the dog's gastro-intestinal tract, there are some items that may do further damage as they pass through.
-Following are some items swallowed known for causing complications.
+While anything ingested is dangerous when it blocks the dog's gastrointestinal tract, there are some items that may do further damage as they pass through.
+Here are some items that are known for causing complications when swallowed:

 - Strings—A string may appear to be an innocent object.
 But once in the intestinal tract, its waves of movement may cause the intestine to bunch up like an accordion.
 As the string gets tighter, it may eventually cut through the intestines.
 This is known as a linear foreign body.